2019 Regional Female CP Football Development Camps

 See latest IFCPF Rules and Regulations here: www.ifcpf.com/rules

 Building upon the successful application of Mixed Gender opportunities by a number of our members, there was a clear need for a focused development programme to create female specific CP Football.
 In 2017, IFCPF awarded Female CP Football Development Grants to 5 successful projects which demonstrated clear participation opportunities and sustainability for female players to continue to play CP Football.

 2018 CPISRA World Games – Female CP Football Development Camp

-As part of the 2018 CPISRA World Games, IFCPF and CPISRA will offer a Female CP Football Development Camp and Competition to provide an international platform for female players to participate and compete.
-This will run alongside the 2018 IFCPF CP Football World Championships U19 which is already part of the partnership between the two organisations, and demonstrates a clear commitment to ensuring that all players have the opportunity to play this beautiful sport.
+As part of the 2018 CPISRA World Games, IFCPF delivered a Female CP Football Development Camp and Competition to provide an international platform for female players to participate and compete.
+Running alongside the 2018 IFCPF CP Football World Championships U19 demonstrates a clear commitment to ensuring that all players have the opportunity to play this beautiful sport.